-1. Alcoholic beverages and containers can only be possessed and/or consumed in legal-age resident's rooms with the of-age resident present.
+Alcoholic beverages and containers can only be possessed and/or consumed in legal-age resident's rooms with the of-age resident present.
 If alcohol is being consumed by of-age residents, the hall door must be closed.
 In the event that one roommate is of legal drinking age and the other is not, alcohol may be present in the room.
 However, alcohol may only be possessed and/or consumed by the of-age roommate and their of-age guests.
-While alcohol is being consumed no underage guests may be in the room.
-In apartment-style housing (with kitchens), where at least one roommate is of-age, alcohol may be present in the common area of the apartment, but it may only be possessed and/or consumed by of-age students.
+While alcohol is being consumed, no underage guests may be in the room.
+In apartment-style housing (with kitchens), where at least one roommate is of-age regardless of the presence of underage guests, alcohol may be present in the common area of the apartment, but it may only be possessed and/or consumed by of-age students.